piripopero/miniproject-excellcity-winterschool/README-local-deployment.md

 ### 2. Clean Execution with Volume Removal

-If you want to delete the Docker volumes associated with the containers (this will result in data loss unless the volumes have been mapped to a local directory) before running again, you can run the script with the `--clean` flag:
+If you want to delete the Docker volumes associated with the containers (this will result in data loss unless the volumes have been mapped to a local directory) before running again, you can run the script with the `--clean` flag.
+Ensure that the file has executable permissions (chmod +x file):

 ```bash
 ./deploy.sh --clean